jgscripts/fivem-artifacts-db/README.md

   | `linuxDownloadLink`   | `string` |
   | `brokenArtifacts`     | `object` |

+## FiveM Resource

+Want to check your FXServer version hasn't had reported issues every time you start your server?
+I've written a small standalone script that does just that: https://github.com/jgscripts/jg-artifactcheck

+You can steal the code to implement in your resources, or use it directly.

 ## Website & Sharing

 You can share this site with people to help them download the right artifacts here: https://artifacts.jgscripts.com/